duleorlovic/aws_tips/README.md

 You can activate hybrid intance with script.

-It is usefull to remotelly run commands without need to open inbound ssh ports, and you can controll which commands can be performed and it is auditable.
+It is usefull to remotelly run commands without need to open inbound ssh ports, and you can control which commands can be performed and it is auditable.
 Free service.

 Command for cpu stress is: